-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-03T Rev 1

+Document 555-RSR 2031 Dest 4

-Document Identifier 229-T2208 Rev 1
+Identifier 555-KSK 2031 Rev •

-Effective Date April 2022
+Effective Date November 2023

-Working at height is defined as any work performed above a stable work surface or where a person puts himself/herself in a position where he/she exposes himself/herself to a fall from or into.
 BUCKLE UP Rule 3 No person may drive any vehicle on Eskom business and/or on Eskom premises: Unless the driver and all passengers are wearing seat belts.
-Rule 4 BE SOBER Rule 4 No person is allowed to be under the influence of intoxicating liquor or drugs while on duty PERMIT TO WORK Rule 5 Where an authorisation limitation exists, no person shall work without the required permit to work.
+BE SOBER Rule 4 No person is allowed to be under the influence of intoxicating liquor or drugs while on duty PERMIT TO WORK Rule 5 Where an authorisation limitation exists, no person shall work without the required permit to work.